liuyxpp/liuyxpp.github.io/about/index.md

 title: About
 header-img: images/about.jpg
 comments: false
-modified: 2015-04-15
+modified: 2017-08-17
 ---

 ## About Me

 **Dr. Yi-Xin Liu** is a lecturer and researcher working in the field of polymer physics at Fudan University.
-He previously also visited Materials Research Laboratory (MRL) in the University of California, Santa Barbara (UCSB) for two years.
+He has visited Materials Research Laboratory (MRL) in the University of California, Santa Barbara (UCSB) for two years.

 **Lecturer**
 Department of Macromolecular Science